 Energy security relates to how the electricity grid or 'power system' reacts to events that may influence it.
-Broadly, it includes ensuring there is sufficient generation to meet demand on the highest demand day along with the grid's capability to react and recover securely to major events like faults or generation tripping, termed 'contingencies'.
+It includes the grid's capability to react and recover securely to major events such as faults or generation tripping, termed 'contingencies'.

 The ability of the grid to respond to events and contingencies is termed ‘power system security’.
-Because the grid is balanced in real time – where the generation (supply) must equal demand plus any transmission losses – power system security is an outcome of all the parts of the grid working together.
-Ensuring the power system is secure requires close monitoring and coordination, which is the role of the Australian Energy Market Operator (AEMO).
+Because the grid is balanced in real time – where the generation (supply) must equal demand plus any transmission losses – power system security requires all parts of the grid to work together.
+Ensuring that the power system is secure requires close monitoring and coordination, which is the role of the Australian Energy Market Operator (AEMO).

-A secure energy system is a fundamental factor of production in modern economies the world over.
-Yet these electricity grids, along with our own, are going through a technological transformation, driven by a move away from conventional gas and coal generation technologies and towards renewable energy and energy storage technologies.
+A secure energy system is of fundamental importance to modern economies around the world.
+Electricity grids everywhere are currently going through a technological transformation, driven by a move away from conventional gas and coal generation technologies to renewable energy and energy storage technologies.
 The objective of a transition towards renewable energy is to reduce emissions and tap into the competitive and energy independence advantages that come with using renewable energy resources.
-Of course this objective has to be delivered alongside energy security constraints.
+Of course, this objective has to be delivered alongside energy security constraints.

-In Australia, over 1.6 million homes and businesses already have solar on their rooftops and investment in large-scale solar and wind farms dominates over conventional generation technologies.
+In Australia, more than 3 million homes and businesses already have solar on their rooftops, and investment in large-scale solar and wind farms dominates over conventional generation technologies.
 This new capability and capacity is coming online at a time when the National Electricity Market (NEM) is expected to deal with the withdrawal of many large conventional coal generators that have approached the end of their useful lifespan.
 Emissions abatement efforts are expected to accelerate these closures.

 |Year||Average annual emissions from coal aged over 40 (tCO2e)||% of electricity sector emissions from coal aged over 40||Average annual emissions from coal aged over 50 (tCO2e)||% of electricity sector emissions from coal aged over 50|